Homelessness - Help for rough sleepers

 Severe Weather Emergency Provision (SWEP) - Emergency Homes for Rough Sleepers

-The Council want to ensure that no-one is sleeping rough on the streets, and have a legal obligation to provide shelter for rough sleepers when the temperature drops below freezing, this is known as Severe Weather Emergency Provision (SWEP).
+The Council want to ensure that no-one is sleeping rough on the streets during the winter months.
+We have a legal obligation to provide shelter for rough sleepers when the weather conditions are severe or the temperature drops below freezing, this is known as Severe Weather Emergency Provision (SWEP).
 In the past, emergency accommodation was only available on a drop in-basis at a local homeless hostel, fire station or community centre.
 However, we know that this kind of shared facility can simply be too stressful for entrenched rough sleepers and they were choosing not to use the service.

 If anyone is sleeping on the streets and wants to access SWEP, they must be prepared to work with the Housing Needs Team and accept a full package of support from agencies such as the Street Outreach Team, CGL, health professionals and others as this is not a quick fix, drop-in system, it is a plan to change their lifestyle and move away from rough sleeping permanently.

-Anyone placed in SWEP accommodation will remain there for a short period of time to give them time to adjust to their new way of life and receive support services.
+Anyone accommodated in accordance with the SWEP agreement will remain there for a short period of time to give them time to adjust to their new way of life and receive support services.
 At an appropriate time in the future, they will then be moved on into more settled, permanent accommodation.

 Anyone sleeping rough and requiring emergency accommodation should telephone Bassetlaw District Council in the first instance: